 Employers should promptly ensure that all workplace notices required to be physically posted under federal or state law or regulation are made available to employees electronically — either through the employer’s website or by email — and inform their employees of such availability.

 Our attorneys remain ready to provide advice and guidance on complying with these new laws or any other workplace issues.
-For further assistance, please contact any of the attorneys on our Labor & Employment Practice Team or the Phillips Lytle attorney with whom you have a relationship.
+For further assistance, please contact any of the attorneys on our Labor and Employment Practice Team or the Phillips Lytle attorney with whom you have a relationship.